 CIS Arbitration Forum is a collaborative project of scholars and practitioners focusing on dispute resolution involving countries of the former Soviet Union.
 It provides in-depth analysis of news, recent developments and cases of commercial dispute resolution practitioners and academics.
 The Forum serves as a platform for open discussion amongst legal practitioners and academics from Russia, Ukraine and other countries of the former Soviet Union and their Western counterparts.

 BelarusPolicy.com is a joint project of the Ostrogorski Centre and Belarusian Research Council.
-The database contains over 250 research papers in the area of governance, foreign policy, security and social sciences.
+The database contains about 400 research papers in the area of governance, foreign policy, security and social sciences.

 Ostrogorski Academy is a nonprofit educational project dedicated to disseminating knowledge of the humanities.
 The academy is a Belarusian ‘online university’, based on a series of lectures on important and engaging topics.
 Each lecture series is read by well-known Belarusian academics and analysts based both abroad and in Belarus; courses also feature graphic illustrations, transcripts of lectures, e-books, podcasts, and links to additional sources of information.